TVR Cerbera Speed 12: GT2

-Completed in 2000, the car was now rechristened TVR Cerbera Speed 12; it never had a true measurement of engine power output officially taken, although the original engine (which produced 800 hp according to TVR) was employed yet again.
+Completed in 2000, the car was now rechristened TVR Cerbera Speed 12; it never had a true measurement of engine power output officially taken, although the original engine (which produced 800 hp according to TVR) later confirmed to be around 840 hp was employed yet again.
 The weight was kept down to 1,000 kilograms and TVR reminded people that they were making a car that they thought would beat the McLaren F1 with the words "over 240 miles per hour" mentioned on several occasions.
 The new car would also be built in parallel with a new race car, although TVR were forced to opt for GT2 class as the GT1 class had been dropped some years previous.
 The new race car managed to run for a few seasons in the British GT Championship and had some success, winning several races.
 It did however have problems with reliability, often leading to the car retiring from races.
 Meanwhile, the road car was almost ready and TVR had taken a good number of orders and deposits for it.
 With a price of £245,000 it would be the most expensive TVR in history.

 The racing version of the engine produced approximately 675 hp with its power limited by the intake restrictors required by racing regulations.
 For the road-version of the engine, the restrictors were not needed so the engine was developed without them.

 In an interview then-owner Peter Wheeler, said that TVR had tried to record the car's power on an engine dyno.
 The dyno was rated at 1000 hp but the test resulted in its input shaft being broken.
 To get an approximate figure, TVR engineers tested each bank individually; the result was 480 hp per bank, suggesting a total rating of 960 hp.
 Wheeler, no newcomer to high performance cars and an experienced racer in the TVR Tuscan Challenge, drove one of the finished prototypes home and concluded that the car was unusable on the road, in his opinion simply too powerful.